mathieumast/ioc/README.md

 Inversion of control (IoC) for [RequireJS](http://requirejs.org/).

-This plugin allow injection between AMD modules.
+This plugin allow injection in AMD modules.

 ## Features